 Music scholarship auditions require separate application, interview, and performance.
-Most music scholarship auditions will be heard on Scholarship Day, however, they are not exclusive to that date.
+Music scholarship auditions will be heard on:

 Students may set up an alternative date and time with their admissions counselors.

 Applicants must be admitted to attend Warner Pacific and submit a scholarship application prior to their audition.

 Music Scholarships range from $500-4,000, depending on level of talent and needs of the various WPC ensembles.

 Do you offer music scholarships?
 Yes, we offer talent-based music scholarships.

 How does the audition work?
 Who will be attending my audition and judging my performance?
 The music faculty will be attending your audition, at which time you will be asked to perform two selections, sight read, and have an opportunity to speak about your music history.
 For your first selection, an art song or aria (vocalists) or a sonata movement (instrumentalists) is to be presented.
 A second selection of a more vernacular nature, such as a Broadway or jazz tune, is welcome.